jharwell/sierra/docs/src/plugins/prod/graphs.rst

           |-- c1-exp1
           |-- c1-exp2
           |-- c1-exp3
-          |-- collated
+          |-- inter-exp

-``collated/`` contains graphs which are generated across experiments in the batch from :term:`Batch Summary Data` files.
+``inter-exp/`` contains graphs which are generated across experiments in the batch from :term:`Batch Summary Data` files.

 This plugin requires one of the following stage 3 plugins to have been run: